evidence-dev/evidence-vscode/README.md

 All Evidence extension settings start with `evidence.` prefix.
 You can overwrite default Evidence extension settings in the open workspace directly by opening and changing `/.vscode/settings.json` in your project.

-The following Evidence project workspace `/.vscode/settings.json` example sets different default Evidence dev server port, overwrites new dev server `autostart` setting, and uses a local copy of the Evidence [`template`](https://github.com/evidence-dev/template) project with `file://` Uri to speed up creation of new projects.
+The following Evidence project workspace `/.vscode/settings.json` example sets different default Evidence dev server port, overwrites new dev server `autoStart` setting, and uses a local copy of the Evidence [`template`](https://github.com/evidence-dev/evidence-vscode/template) project with `file://` Uri to speed up creation of new projects.

 ```
 {